 output "private_endpoint_ip_address" {

-value = azurerm_private_endpoint.pe.private_service_connection[0].private_ip_address
+value = azurerm_private_endpoint.example.private_service_connection[0].private_ip_address

 description = "The private IP address of the private endpoint"